Top 3 Vegan Parenting Myths, Busted

 Myth #3: Providing a healthy vegan diet for a child is too risky because meeting the child’s nutritional requirements is complex and difficult to fulfill on a daily basis.

-The American Dietetic Association and the American Academy of Pediatrics agree that following a varied plant-based diet with necessary supplementation is safe and may even be beneficial.
+The Academy of Nutrition and Dietetics and the American Academy of Pediatrics agree that following a varied plant-based diet with necessary supplementation is safe and may even be beneficial.
 Now that we’ve got a stamp of approval, how do we put these guidelines into practice?
 It’s easy to become overwhelmed by grams of protein, micrograms of calcium, and the number of calories required for your child at each developmental stage.
 I recommend taking it one step at a time.
 You don’t have to plan out every step of their diet up until they leave for college.

 My personal strategy has been to provide a multi-vitamin that includes vitamins D and B-12, an iron supplement, and a wide array of fruits, vegetables, plant-based proteins, and fortified soy, hemp, or almond milk on a daily basis.
 Of course, if possible, it’s great if you can also breastfeed at least for the first year of your child’s life.